 Promulgation of information and types of services

-The services offered to the mariner by a VTS should be promulgated to vessels in the appropriate internationally recognised marine publications, including the IALA World VTS Guide and locally produced User Guide or Manual.
-This should include details of the VTS, its capabilities, types of service provided, rules, regulations, requirements and procedures.
+The services offered to the mariner by a VTS should be promulgated to vessels in the appropriate internationally recognised marine publications, including the IALA World VTS Guide and locally produced User Guides or Manuals.
+This should include details of the VTS area, its capabilities, types of service provided, rules, regulations, requirements and procedures.
 The information promulgated should be verified and up-dated at least at annual intervals.

+Communication

+In any VTS message directed to a vessel or vessels it should be made clear whether the message contains information, advice, warning, or an instruction.

+A fundamental principle of VTS communications is that any communication should be result-oriented only; leaving the details of execution, such as course to be steered or engine manoeuvres to be executed, to the master or pilot on board the vessel.
+Phrases that are used on the bridge of the vessel, in particular specific rudder or engine commands such as “Stop Engine” or “Hard to Starboard”, should never be used by the VTS.

+IMO Standard Marine Communication Phrases should be used wherever practicable.

 Message markers

 There are eight types of communication message markers that are frequently used to emphasise the content of the message or to ensure that the message will be properly understood, particularly when language difficulties are apparent between the VTS and the vessel.

 It is recommended that message markers are used when providing Vessel Traffic Services.
-However, it is at the discretion of the VTS or the bridge team whether to use one of the message markers and, if so, which marker is applicable to the situation.
+However, it is at the discretion of the VTS or the bridge team which marker is applicable to the situation.
 If used, the message marker is to precede the message or the corresponding part of the message.

 Message markers